EternityForest/EmberOS/README.md

 ## Getting online
 Look in /sketch/networks, edit the wifi file as appropriate, or just connect ethernet.

-These are NetworkManager files, so wifi will automatically reconnect for you.
+These are NetworkManager files, so wifi will automatically reconnect for you, and you can configure almost any kind of network you want.

+You can also go to the command line and use "nm-tui" to connect.

 ## Sharing Files